 Go for a Hike

 There is more to hike here than just beaches!
 The Naval Live Oaks area has 7.5 miles of trails itself including a 0.8 mile Brackenridge Nature Trail.
 There are several interpretative panels along this trail with lots of shade trees.
 You can also go for a hike the Florida National Scenic Trail.
 Also referred to as the Florida Trail, it is one of 11 National Scenic Trails in the United States and is 1300 miles long.
 The trail starts/stops at Big Cypress National Preserve and Fort Pickens.

 I can’t think of a better way to reward yourself after spending the day exploring Gulf Islands National Seashore than watching the sunset!
 I have had the opportunity to see several here and all I can say is WOW!
-My mind was blown away with all the vibrant color making me look forward to sunset each night.
+My mind was blown away with all the vibrant colors making me look forward to sunset each night.

-Make sure to plan more time than you think you need when visiting Gulf Islands National Seashore.
+Make sure to plan more time than you think you need when visiting the Gulf Islands National Seashore.
 The park is long and can take a lot of time driving between the parks six different locations in Florida.
 You will also want to spend time at the beach, it’s absolutely stunning!
 We had to take one last stroll on the beach before leaving!
 Don’t forget to check out other parks near Gulf Islands National Seashore listed below.

 National Parks near Gulf Islands National Seashore

 Check out all of the US National Seashores that can be visited.

 Gulf Islands National Seashore was established in 1971

 The sand on the seashore’s beach is quartz eroded from granite in the Appalachian mountains and carried to the sea by rivers and creeks.